About Byron Kay

 Q: Who is your role model?

-I really like chef Gordon Ramsay for all of the work that he does and the business savvy he has.
+I also like chef Gordon Ramsay for all of the work that he does and the business savvy he has.
 He just goes out there and gets it done with passion and isn’t afraid to say what he knows is true.
+He’s not afraid to give people a kick in the pants if they need it.
+I guess my appreciation for food an love of cooking make me especially endeared to him

 Q: What do you want to be when you grow up?